 Recognizing National Day for Truth and Reconciliation With A Day To Listen

-Friday September 30th marks National Day for Truth and Reconciliation.
-To recognize the day, media outlets across the country, including 107.5 KOOL FM, have partnered with the Gord Downie & Chanie Wenjack Fund (DWF) for A Day to Listen 2022.
+Tuesday, September 30th marks Canada's National Day for Truth and Reconciliation.
+To recognize the day, media outlets across the country, including 107.5 KOOL FM, have partnered with the Gord Downie & Chanie Wenjack Fund (DWF) for A Day to Listen 2025.

-We’re going to learn what we can do as a country, as we move forward, by highlighting and featuring Indigenous Peoples who are engaged, working, and living within these streams and show how we can continue to move forward with hope for future generations of Indigenous and non-Indigenous people.
+By highlighting and listening to Indigenous Peoples we can learn what we can do as a country, as we move forward with hope for future generations of Indigenous and non-Indigenous people.

 About the Gord Downie & Chanie Wenjack Fund (DWF)